chinamike65/hugo-tuolesi/content/book1/book1en.md

 Guru Padmasambhava said in "The Legacy of the Lotus":

-Manjushri incarnates the Dharma Master, Lobsang Draba holds the sutra,
+Manjushri incarnates the Dharma Master, Lobsang Drakpa holds the sutra,

 To carry forward the eight generations of Xiantanjing, before Maitreya,